ShurooqAtaallah/Portfolio/README.md

 ## About me

-I am a positive-thinking person who possesses two sides of power.
-On one hand, I am organised, structured and attentive to detail due to my background as a research chemist.
-And on the other, due to my personality, I love to communicate with people and solve problems.

-I got my Master's Degree from the University of Eastern Finland and have been a PhD fellow at the University of Jyväskylä for 3 years.
-My research field was computational physical chemistry, which involved modelling of chemical reactions through massively-parallel computing.
+I got my Bachelor's Degree in Business Information Systems from the University of Tanta.

+I am a collaborative team player showcasing exceptional analytical and critical thinking abilities, adept at excelling in high-pressure corporate settings.

-Now, I wish to exploit my research and analytical skills in software testing.
+Now, I wish to exploit my analytical skills in software testing.

 Currently, I am intensively studying techniques and tools by attending online courses and testing web applications created for learning purposes.

 I would be extremely happy to apply obtained knowledge to testing an operational product and gain hands-on experience.

 It is a crucial step in my current career goal — to become a mid-level software tester in 2 years.

 ## CV
 You can download my CV as [a PDF from my Google Drive](https://drive.google.com/file/d/11FJNgtF8fAgEQIFJ0aA9S9O8_6_7Jgp-/view?usp=sharing).